sfc-gh-anathan/saks-cortex-agents-with-slack/README.md

 1. Copy github repo
-    -- in your project: rename fill-in-the-env.txt to .env -- update your .env file per instructions at top of page -- you can retrieve your APP and BOT tokens from your Slack Application configuration menus
+    -- in your project: rename fill-in-the-env.txt to .env -- update your .env file per instructions at top of page

 2. Set up Snowflake with preparatory scripts
+    -- setup.sql
+        validate database and stages
+        validate support_tickets.csv
+    -- Load files
+        semantic files into dash_semantic_models
+        pdfs into dash_pdfs

-3. Create Slack App from manifest.json & set .env for BOT and APP tokens
+3. Create Slack App from manifest.json & set .env for BOT and APP tokens -- add your APP and BOT tokens from your Slack Application configuration menus into .env

 4. Create key-pairs & update USER

 5. Run application